Nathalie Janson, Economist and Associate Professor at Neoma Business School, discusses the future of cryptocurrency

 Bitcoin, Libra, States ‘sovereign power at threat?

 The development of Bitcoin since 2009 was the first attack to the sovereign power of states over money issuance.
 Indeed, Bitcoin is a cryptocurrency designed on a decentralized blockchain with the clear intent to offer an alternative to the existing banking system on the ground that our current system is mismanaged leading to repeated crises.
 The mismanagement is largely attributed to human action and colluded interests between central banks, banks and governments incapable to make decision in the best interest of the citizens.
-Therefore, Bitcoin offers a safeguard against those evils being produced by an algorithm in a finite quantity of 21 million.
+Therefore, Bitcoin offers a safeguard against those evils being produced by an algorithm in a finite quantity of 21 million – and Bitamp Bitcoin Wallet is one such efficient option, where you can buy bitcoins.

 The centralized system being no longer trusted, the trust is now generated by the decentralized architecture of the blockchain and so by the Bitcoin community.
 So far, the Bitcoin does not represent an immediate threat to States’ sovereign power to the extent that its success as a medium of payment is currently limited by its price volatility due to its fixed supply.
 The Bitcoin represents approximately 150 billion USD compare to the 1.70 trillion USD notes and coins in circulation.
 Still the number of Bitcoin addresses reach more than 700 000 addresses in 2019 with 200 000 holding more than 1 Bitcoin compare to 50 000 in 2010.
 Compare to the potential strike force of Facebook’s 2.4 billion users, the Bitcoin is far from representing an immediate to States sovereign power over money issuance.